TAU-VAILab/HaLo-NeRF/docs/3d_localization.md

 Please notice that the "max_steps" flag defines the maximum number of iterations for training the semantic model.

-Please notice also that you can run step 5 on all the images (and skip step 2 and step 3) by using the flag `--ignore_xls_use_all_images`.
+Please notice also that you can run step 5 on all the images (and skip step 2 and step 3) by using the flag `--ignore_csv_use_all_images`.